Anugerah20/bmi-you/README.md

-# is a web of height and weight measurements that can make it easier for you to measure weight and height
+# BMI YOU makes it easy for you

 Feature Web BMI YOU :
 1. Easy to use